Search: 170 results

 Verse ConceptsClothingClothing, Kinds OfRobesDressFine ClothesShutting DoorsMulti ColouredLocks And Barsvirginity

 And the servants of Absalom did to Amnon as Absalom had commanded.
-And all the king's sons arose.
-And they each got on his mule and fled.
+Then all the king's sons arose, and they rode each upon his mule and fled.

 Verse ConceptsMulesBackAnimals, Types OfRiding Mules

-And it came to pass, while they were in the way, that information came to David, saying, Absalom hath slain all the king's sons, and there is not one of them left.
+And it came to pass, while they were in the way, that tidings came to David, saying, Absalom hath slain all the king's sons, and there is not one of them left.

 Verse ConceptsRumoursNo SurvivorsKilling Sons And Daughters